CIS565-Fall-2017/Project0-CUDA-Getting-Started/INSTRUCTION.md

      your program to run with only the NVIDIA card.
 In NVIDIA Control Panel, under "Manage 3D Settings," set "Multi-display/Mixed GPU acceleration" to "Single display performance mode".
+8. DXR Support:
+     * Open Visual Studio 2017.
+     * `File` > `Open` > `Project/Solution`
+     * Navigate to the `DXR/` folder and open `D3D12Raytracing.sln`
+     * In the solutions view, right click on `D3D12RaytracingHelloWorld` and then `Set as Startup Project`
+     * Build and run the project.
+This can be done by hitting `CTRL + F5`
+     * If you're able to see an app that displays a triangle, then you have `DXR` support on your machine.
+          * If the title of your app contains `(FL)` then this means that your machine is using the provided Fallback layer to emulate realtime raytracing with GPU compute cores.
+If you do not see this, then you actually have an RTX card!

 ### OS X & Linux

 It is recommended that you use Nsight.
 Nsight is shipped with CUDA.
-If you set up the environment path correctly `export PATH=/usr/local/cuda-8.0/bin${PATH:+:${PATH}}` (Note that simply typing the `export` command is a temporary change.
+If you set up the environment path correctly `export PATH=/usr/local/cuda-10.0/bin${PATH:+:${PATH}}` (Note that simply typing the `export` command is a temporary change.
 The `PATH` variable won't be updated permanently.
 For permanent change, add it to your shell configuration file, e.g. `~/.profile` on Ubuntu), you can run Nsight by typing `nsight` in your terminal.

 1. Open Nsight.
 Set the workspace to the one *containing* your cloned repo.
 2. *File->Import...->General->Existing Projects Into Workspace*.